Worker’s Compensation

 Note: Employees are required to return to work immediately following the medical appointment to update the supervisor on the employee’s status.

-Note: Employees are obligated to accept any suitable employment provided it within capabilities.
+Note: Employees are obligated to accept any suitable employment provided, within the employees capabilities.
 Refusal to accept suitable employment may result in termination of compensation and may result in dismissal.

 What Are The Supervisor Responsibilities?

-Raleigh-area employees should receive their Prescriptions from their authorized workers’ compensation health care provider through the Student Health Center.
+Raleigh-area employees should receive their prescriptions from their authorized workers’ compensation health care provider.

-It is also the supervisor’s responsibility is to assess the incident and assist the employee in seeking proper medical care or necessary treatment for any work-related injury.
-The supervisor must then complete the First Report of Incident.
+Once the supervisor has assessed the incident and assisted the employee in seeking proper medical care or necessary treatment for any work-related injury, the supervisor must then complete the First Report of Incident.

-Both documents and the Employee Statement and Use of Leave Options forms must then be forwarded to Environmental Health and Safety within 24 hours after the incident occurs.
+The Supervisor First Report of Incident, Supervisor Medical Authorization, the Employee Statement and Use of Leave Options forms must then be forwarded to Environmental Health and Safety and WorkersComp@ncsu.edu within 24 hours of the incident.

 Supervisors should maintain open lines of communication both with the employee as well as the Leave Coordinator, particularly if light duty restrictions apply or the incident resulted in lost time from work.